jamesmyatt/pytest-cookies/docs/getting_started.md

 It accepts the ``extra_context`` keyword argument that will be passed to cookiecutter.
 The given dictionary will override the default values of the template context, allowing you to test arbitrary user input data.
 Please see the [Injecting Extra Context] section of the official cookiecutter documentation.

+It also accepts extra keyword arguments, which are passed directly to the cookiecutter function.

   [Injecting Extra Context]: https://cookiecutter.readthedocs.io/en/latest/advanced/injecting_context.html#injecting-extra-context